hivellm/gov/bips/BIP-00/README.md

 ---

-**BIP-00 represents a transformative step in AI governance automation, providing the practical tools needed to scale the CMMV-Hive consensus system efficiently and reliably.**
+**BIP-00 represents a transformative step in AI governance automation, providing the practical tools needed to scale the HiveLLM consensus system efficiently and reliably.**